-As of December 31, 2014, we owned or operated 64 MSW transfer stations and five E&P waste transfer stations with marine access.
-Transfer stations receive, compact and load waste to be transported to landfills or treatment facilities via truck, rail or barge.
+As of December 31, 2015, we owned or operated 64 MSW transfer stations and five E&P waste transfer stations with marine access.
+Transfer stations receive, compact and/or load waste to be transported to landfills or treatment facilities via truck, rail or barge.
 They extend our direct-haul reach and link collection operations or waste generators with distant disposal or treatment facilities by concentrating the waste stream from a wider area and thus providing better utilization rates and operating efficiencies.

 Intermodal logistics is the movement of containers using two or more modes of transportation, usually including a rail or truck segment.
 We entered the intermodal services business in the Pacific Northwest through the acquisition of Northwest Container Services, Inc., which provides repositioning, storage, maintenance and repair of cargo containers for international shipping companies.
 We provide these services for containerized cargo primarily to international shipping companies importing and exporting goods through the Pacific Northwest.
 We also operate two intermodal facilities primarily for the shipment of waste by rail to distant disposal facilities that we do not own.
-As of December 31, 2014, we owned or operated seven intermodal operations in Washington and Oregon.
+As of December 31, 2015, we owned or operated seven intermodal operations in Washington and Oregon.
 Our fleet of double-stack railcars provides dedicated direct-line haul services among terminals in Portland, Tacoma and Seattle.
-We have contracts with the Burlington Northern Santa Fe and Union Pacific railroads for the movement of containers among our seven intermodal operations.
+We have a contract with Union Pacific railroad for the movement of containers among our seven intermodal operations.
 We also provide our customers container and chassis sales and leasing services.